 Ethiopia itself is famous as the birthplace of coffee.
 The best-known story is that it was a boy named Kaldi, a 9th-century Ethiopian goatherd, who discovered coffee when he noticed how stimulated his goats became after eating the beans from a coffee plant.
 Naturally humans soon tried it too.

 The Yirgacheffe area contains coffee estates between 1,750m and 2,000m asl.
 These elevations qualify Yirgacheffes as Strictly High Grown (SHG) or Strictly Hard Bean (SHB) coffees.
 This means the coffee beans grow slowly due to the high altitude.
 As a result there is time for the tree to deliver nutrients to the coffee beans and thus develop the best flavours.

 Actually if you enjoy this coffee you might find it a little like our superb, premium Malawian Pamwamba coffee, another African gem.
 Or do try our Kissii Peaberry coffee beans, from Kenya.
 Although this lovely Yirgacheffe is softer and, importantly, slightly cheaper.
-So enjoy this great cup and save money too!
+So enjoy this great historic cup and save money too!